Slangevar/covImpute/README.md

 # covImpute
 ### Matrix Imputation Using External Covariance Structure

 `covImpute` is a matrix imputation method that incorporates an external covariance structure to improve completion accuracy.
-It employs a **Fast Gradient Method (FGM)** with a covariance-regularized objective function, **biasing the imputed values towards the given covariance structure**.
+It employs a Fast Gradient Method with a covariance-regularized objective function, biasing the imputed values towards the given covariance structure.

 ### Dependencies